prabhav-thali/quality-education/README.md

 **Additional IBM AI services (Remove any that you did not use)**

-- [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - Explored the cloud pack for data and watsonx products through Studio.
+- IBM developed models such as granite.13b.instruct.v2 and embedding model IBM_SLATE_30M_ENG.

 ### Solution architecture